neonmik/Wave-Machine-Firmware/README.md

     + Add Arp mode

 + Improve Settings functionality
+    + Factory Restore function working, just need to implement in controls
     + Load Current Factory Presets to Factory Space
     + Should add a "Factory Reset" state in UI (using Mutable Instruments style system state) to allow reset of all sounds to default (currently 8 presets of standard sinewave synth, but eventually 8 cool sound presets)
     + Develop 8 cool presets.